Sergie-AGA/web-dev-explorer-next/docs/world-of-css-effects.md

 ## Tests

-There are tests for the following elements
+There are Jest tests for the following elements

 - Any of the listed effects
 - `CssPhoneContainer`, as it involves more interactive points
 - `ProjectSidebar`, since it involves stateful interactivity
 - `useUIChange` store, as it uses core business logic

+There are Cypress tests for checking whether you can change between sessions of the application